Cast Iron Skillet Steak

 This post may contain affiliate links.
 Please read our disclosure policy.

-- Steak: We like to use Ribeye or New York Strip steaks for this cooking method.
-For best results, they should be about 1 to 1 ½ inch in thickness.
+- Steak: I like to use Ribeye or New York Strip steaks in cast iron.
+For best results, they should be about 1 to 1 ½ inches in thickness.

 - Salt and pepper: To season the steaks.